The FiMMIT Complex – Why Finance, Medicine, Military, and Information Technology Industries are Influence Leaders

 One interesting example of Finance’s unique influence is the petrodollar, the oil-backed currency trading agreements we created in the 1970s.
 For a good early account of how we used these agreements to fund the growth of US debt in our relations with Saudi Arabia beginning in the 1970’s, read David Spiro’s The Hidden Hand of US Hegemony, 1999, and Daniel Yergin’s Pulitzer Prize-winning The Prize, 2008.
 For more recent accounts, including an excellent introduction to preemptive war as a way of maintaining US financial dominance, read Ron Suskind’s excellent The Price of Loyalty, 2004, on the inner workings of US government finance, as told by former Bush Administration Secretary of the Treasury Paul O’Niell.
 For a more speculative and populist account, you may enjoy Jerry Robinson’s four-part post, The Petrodollar Wars at FTMDaily.com, 2012.
 Fortunately, the misuse of our fine military to prop up financial industry hegemony is a game that seems very likely to end in coming generations, the more developed and war-intolerant the world becomes.
 Another example is the use of debt as a mechanism of control, often in disempowering and unethical ways.
 Naomi Klein’s The Shock Doctrine (2008) is a great summary of the rise of finance and debt in enforcing the Washington Consensus of fiscal austerity in the developing world since the 1960s.

 These policies have allowed the US enormous financial leverage, printing more money and growing more debt than it should, and they have also greatly favored financial industry owners, who are increasingly making our citizens into indebted servants via mounting consumer, mortgage, student loan, and other debts.
 As citizens debt/equity ratios continue to climb, more and more of their future productive value is transferred to the holders of capital.
 Fortunately, no financier can deeply capture the future productive value of science and technology itself, which will continue to accelerate for not only human but also universal reasons.
 Some, like Jerry Robinson, think all this argues we are headed for a great crash ahead.
-But given that machine productivity and autonomy are themselves growing exponentially, I see that as a low-probability outcome at present.
-Certainly we’ll see corrections and debt forgivenesses along the way, but as long as technical productivity keeps accelerating, they are likely to be less and less disruptive over the years.
+But given that machine productivity and autonomy are themselves growing exponentially, I see that as a very low-probability outcome at present.
+Certainly we’ll see corrections and debt forgivenesses along the way, but as long as technical productivity keeps accelerating, financial shenanigans are likely to be less and less socially disruptive the more digital and machine intelligent global society becomes.

 Health Care rose to special prominence in the latter half of the 20th century.
 As the world keeps developing economically, and the value of life keeps going up, and as our medical therapies become increasingly useful, this trend will only accelerate.
 Rich societies will shift ever more of their spending priorities to health and healthy longevity.
 In the US, increasingly more of our GDP flows to our mostly privately-owned health care industry, and we now spend two-and-a-half times more per person than the OECD average, as the 2009 OECD chart at right shows.